The Kruger National Park is the best place in the world.

 Keep your eyes on the road

 When driving through the park you have to look left then right and in the bushes and up the trees but don’t forget to keep your eyes on the road.
-We have had a few encounters where we’ve had to slam on breaks because there was something in the road.
+We have had a few encounters where we’ve had to slam on brakes because there was something in the road.
 And by something I don’t mean something big.
 I’m talking about a chameleon, a snake and even a tortoise.
+These little creatures make it so much more exciting!

 Look up in the trees